2.15 Provisions

 The Company is exposed to interest rate risk on fixed deposits outstanding as at the year end.
 The Company is not exposed to interest rate risk on current borrowings outstanding at the year end.
 These exposures are reviewed by appropriate levels of management on a monthly basis.
 The Company invests in fixed deposits to achieve the Company's goal of maintaining liquidity, carrying manageable risk and achieving satisfactory returns.

-(v) other price risk
+(v) Other price risk

 The Company is exposed to price risks arising from fair valuation of Company's investment in debt mutual funds.
 These investments are held for short term purposes.
 The sensitivity analysis below have been determined based on the exposure to debt funds at the end of the reporting year.